Inventory of hazardous jobs

 • the risk levels:

-A drop-down menu offers several categories of risk (e.g. skin conditions, infectious agents, physical agents, etc.) which must be selected individually by the head of inventory depending on the category, the frequency and level of risk.
+Risques recensés pour les salariés (déclaration obligatoire lorsque les risques sont identifiés): this table should be completed if the risks to employees have been duly identified.
+A drop-down menu lists several categories of risk (e.g. skin conditions, infectious agents, physical agents, etc.) which must be selected individually by the head of inventory depending on the category, the frequency and level of risk.
 With regard to loud workplaces, the head of inventory can add a noise map (if available).

-E.g. psychosocial disorder, stress, mobbing, burnout.
+Examples: psychosocial disorders, stress, mobbing, burnout.

 A drop-down menu offers several categories of risk which must be selected individually by the head of inventory depending on the category, the frequency and level of risk.

-E.g. presence of toxic nanoparticles.
+Example: presence of toxic nano-materials.

 2. Validation par le responsable de l'inventaire

-3. Signature du responsable de l'inventaire
+3. Signature du responsable de l'inventaire (signature by the head of inventory)

+Electronic signature: if the head of inventory has a LuxTrust card, they can sign the declaration electronically.
 The LuxTrust card can be in their name or in the company's name.
-A LuxTrust card in any other person's name may not be used.
+A LuxTrust card belonging to another person in the company may not be used.

 In the event of electronic signature, the documents may only be sent by email.
 In the event of a handwritten signature, the documents can be sent by any means (email, post, fax).